Perisi02/assignment2/README.md

 - Any modern browser (Chrome, Firefox, Edge)

 ## Getting the map to load
-1. Open terminal
+1. Open the command prompt.
 2. Navigate to Part1_Booking (cd path/to/Part1_Booking)
-3. npm install
+3. In terminal type: npm install
-4. node RLserver.js
+4. In terminal type: node RLserver.js
 5. That's it, the map should be working.

 ## Terminal must remain open while viewing the site!